kubernetes/website/docs/user-guide/kubeadm-reference.md

 - `--cloud-provider`

 Currently, `kubeadm` does not provide autodetection of cloud provider.
-This means that networking and persistant volumes are not supported out of the box.
+This means that load balancing and persistent volumes are not supported out of the box.
 You can specify a cloud provider using `--cloud-provider`.
-Valid values are the ones support by `controller-manager`, namely `"aws"`, `"azure"`, `"cloudstack"`, `"gce"`, `"mesos"`, `"openstack"`, `"ovirt"`, `"rackspace"`, `"vsphere"`.
+Valid values are the ones supported by `controller-manager`, namely `"aws"`, `"azure"`, `"cloudstack"`, `"gce"`, `"mesos"`, `"openstack"`, `"ovirt"`, `"rackspace"`, `"vsphere"`.